 - Hyakujuu Sentai Gaoranger/Power Rangers Wild Force also had an episode where a monster controls people to dance with a flute.

 - Ninja Sentai Kakuranger: The Monster of the Week of the "Karakasa Dance Queen" episode is a humanoid Karakasa that tricks two pranksters into getting Saizo, Sekai, and Jiraiya to put on shoes that forces them to dance at her command.

 - Supernatural: "Out With The Old" features a pair of cursed ballet shoes.
 Once you put them on, you could not stop dancing and would dance faster and faster until your ankles snapped and your feet would be torn from your body.
 Even more insidious, just being near the shoes made you want to put them on.

-- The Twilight Zone TOS episode "A Piano in the House".
-A player piano had the ability to bring out the Hidden Self of a person listening to its music.
+- The Twilight Zone (1959) TOS episode "A Piano in the House".
+A player piano had the ability to bring out what's Beneath the Mask of a person listening to its music.
 One of the people affected secretly loved to dance, so she danced along to the music.

 - My Hero: Mrs Raven hypnotizes Arnie, Ella, Piers and Stanley into performing "YMCA" and "The Birdie Dance" (and other hypno-foolish things) by Trigger Phrases.

 - In the Star Trek episode "Plato's Stepchildren" this happens to the crew, resulting in one of the first interracial kisses on US television.